Looking for a Ninja Foodi? We evaluate the best that Ninja Foodi has to offer in this post.

 The Top 10 Best Indoor Grills for 2021

 Below are my top 10 favorite indoor electric grills.
 All of these picks are based on my own personal experiences using each grill and also the experiences of others that have received these grills from me as gifts.

 I hope that these top indoor grills will be able to help those of you that are looking to buy an indoor grill or those who are looking to buy an electric indoor grill to give as a gift for a birthday or a holiday.

 As I’ve mentioned, I’ve personally used each of these grills and they come highly recommended, not only by myself but also from user reviews from around the web.

-So without further adieu, here are my top rated indoor grills for 2018.
+So without further adieu, here are my top rated indoor grills below.

 The T-fal Optigrill combines best in class indoor grilling power, construction and usability in an absolutely amazing indoor grill.